 If you’re after ideas on how to write a pitch for a job, it can often help to look at examples, then tailor one for your own elevator pitch.
 Here’s an example of a pitch you could use when attending a job interview:

 Hi, I’m Brian.
 What a great setup you have here; thanks so much for meeting with me.
 So you need an experienced builder to help manage your team offsite?
-I have six years of experience in new home builds specialising in carpentry, where I led a team of four.
-Build Corp’s dedication to quality, sustainable builds really speaks to my passion for creating beautiful homes with minimal environmental impact.
-You’re building a legacy, and I’d love to be part of that.
+I have six years of experience in new home builds specialising in carpentry and right now I lead a team of four.
+Your commitment to sustainability is what motivated me to apply for this position – you’re building a legacy and I’d love to be part of that.

 Delivering a confident elevator pitch is essential for making a good impression.
 Here are some tips to help you deliver your pitch with confidence: